michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 ## Luke 12

-1. AND when (there) had gathered (by) myriads great assemblies, so that they would have trodden upon one another, Jeshu began to say to his disciples, Beware for yourselves before all thingsLuq'dam, imprimis, chiefly. of the leaven of the Pharishee, which is hypocrisy.
+1. AND when (there) had gathered (by) myriads great assemblies, so that they would have trodden upon one another, Jeshu began to say to his disciples, Beware for yourselves before all things

 2. For nothing is hidden which shall not be revealed, and nothing secreted which shall not be made known.